vijaysm/topography-tool/README.md

 ## Notes

 The tool can be used to remap a NetCDF point cloud data to a target mesh.
 The tool assumes that the target mesh file has dimensions of ncol (can be overridden by user with `--dof-var <ndofs>`).
-And the coordinates of the points of interest, typically GLL points are provided as `lon(dof_var)`, `lat(dof_var)`, where `lon_var` and `lat_var` names can be overridden by user with  area(ncol) variables available.
-If even one of these are missing, throw an error and exit.
+And the coordinates of the points of interest, typically GLL points, are provided as `lon(dof_var)`, `lat(dof_var)`, where `lon_var` and `lat_var` names can be overridden by the user with  area(ncol) variables available.
+If even one of these is missing, throw an error and exit.
 If all are present, load the file and add the loaded points to the mesh set.

 The tool also assumes that the target mesh is a spectral element mesh.
 If the target mesh is not a spectral element mesh, the tool will throw an error and exit.

 ## Workflows

 All sample workflows and descriptions have been provided in detail in the [Topography tool chain](https://e3sm.atlassian.net/wiki/spaces/DOC/pages/5251104838/Topography+tool+chain+-+description+and+upgrades+for+high-res) page.
-We provide details on how to achieve viable solutions for each of the test cases.
+We provide details on how to achieve viable solutions for these test cases.

 ### Test 1